How to Do a Backstroke Flipturn?

 2.)
 Get Comfortable with TWO Freestyle Pulls

-Why are the Freestyle Pulls Key?
+Why are Freestyle Pulls so important?

-The rules do state a swimmer can take a continuous single arm pull or immediate continuous simultaneous double arm pull, so getting two full Freestyle Pulls are totally legal.
+The rules do state a swimmer can take a continuous single arm pull or immediate continuous simultaneous Double Arm Pull, so getting two full Freestyle Pulls are totally legal.

 One of the common issues I see with swimmers trying to learn this though is actually finishing both their strokes before they initiate the somersault.
 I’ve nicknamed this term a T-Rex Turn, which is when a swimmer is too close to the wall so they stop their final pull short to accommodate not running into the wall.
 This issue backs up again the importance of knowing your stroke count, so you can perfectly carry your speed into and out of the turn.
 A great depiction of a T-Rex Turn is below: